brodycj/create-react-native-module/README.md

 Options:

-  -V, --version                             output the version number --module-name <moduleName>                The module package name to be used in package.json.
+  -V, --version                             output the version number --package-name <packageName>              The module package name to be used in package.json.
 Default: react-native-(name in param-case)
   --view                                    Generate the package as a very simple native view component --object-class-name                       The name of the object class to be exported by both JavaScript and native code.
 Default: (name in PascalCase)
   --prefix <prefix>                         DEPRECATED: The prefix of the name of the object class to be exported by both JavaScript and native code, ignored if --object-class-name is specified (Default: ``)